ahmadshaugi81/f5-cis-and-nginx-kic-demo/3-app-install.md

-## Sample Apps Installation
+# Sample Apps Installation

 This step deploys the sample "cafe" demo backend apps (`coffee-v1`, `coffee-v2`, `tea`, `tea-post`, `webapp`) into a new `apps-cafe` namespace.
 These apps act as the routing targets used later when exposing services through NGINX Plus KIC and F5 CIS, and when testing the ingress use cases.

-1. Create sample apps deployment and service:
+1. Create sample apps deployment and service.
+This creates the `apps-cafe` namespace along with the backend Deployments and ClusterIP Services:
     ```
     kubectl apply -f sample-apps/ns-and-apps-cafe.yaml
     ```